 China’s Space program was launched during the Mao regime and pursued during the Cold War era, primarily as a ballistic missile development program.
 The first manned spaceflight was in 2003, four decades behind the US and the (then) Soviet Union.
 The Space program kicked off in real earnest only about a decade ago, and the launches in the recent past are a clear indicator of the importance it attaches to the utilization of Space.
 2018 and 2019 saw the maximum Space launches by China, more than any other country in the world.
 China launched 39 satellites in 2020, as compared to 44 by the US, which include some from the private Space port of Rocket Lab at Mahia, New Zealand.
 It plans another 40 plus launches in 2021.
 China has established itself as a leading power in the highly competitive field of Space, in line with its growing importance in global geopolitics.

 China’s “own GPS” — BeiDou Navigational Satellite System (BDS) — started operating early 2000 onwards.
 The earlier BeiDou-1 and 2 systems had regional reach and offered services limited to the Indo Pacific.
 BeiDou-3 was launched in 2015, and 2020 saw its full operationalization.
 BeiDou is a very important component of China’s Space sector.
 With a constellation of 35 satellites — five in geostationary Earth orbit (GEO), 27 in middle Earth orbit (MEO) and three in inclined geostationary orbit (IGSO), it is capable of providing global coverage for both military and civil use.
-The BeiDou system provides Positioning, Navigation and Timing(PNT), location and a 120-character SMS communication.
+The BeiDou system offers Positioning, Navigation and Timing(PNT), location and a 120-character SMS communication.
 Apart from the benefits for commercial use, the system can be of immense value to the armed forces, particularly in remote areas where terrestrial networks are not available or are likely to be disrupted.

 More than half of the countries in the world are already using BeiDou today.
 It is being offered free to all countries that are part of China’s Belt and Road Initiative (BRI).
 Russia is collaborating with China using its GLONASS in combination with BeiDou to create an even more potent PNT system, which would be able to compete with GPS or GPS+ Galileo (European), both in reach and accuracy, with the added advantage of a messaging system provided by BeiDou’s five GEO satellites.
 Currently, China exports weapons worth billions of dollars to over 50 countries.
 By providing access to this system, it would be able to further push up its sales of high precision weapons.